kkaarel/DatabricksExecutionAPI/README.md

 # DatabricksSQLConnector

-Add your varibles to the secrets.toml
+Add your variables to the secrets.toml